viniciusjssouza/microchaos/README.md

 A framework/utility for building synthetic microservices with builtin fault injection and simulation.

+The general idea is to raise "dummy" microservices with programmable behavior.
+You can control the service behavior through external configurations, being able to change it on runtime, without any restart.

+Microchaos relies on YAML documents to describe how a microservice should behave and configure its REST/HTTP interfaces.

 ## Restrictions

 Currently, it only works on unix-family OS, because it uses some native utilities to emulate failures, such as `netstat`.